kshedden/goclaims/README.md

 ==============================================

-Suppose we are given a collection of large SAS files having a common set of variables (optionally, some variables may be absent from some of the files).
+Suppose we are given a collection of large SAS files having a common set of variables.
 Our goal here is to produce a directory layout containing all the data obtained from the SAS files, organized like
 this: